 Black suede upholstery, purses, jackets or shoes are especially striking, but are a big investment.
 Unlike leather, which is made from the top of the animal's hide, suede is constructed from the underside of the hide, which gives suede its napped quality and luxurious, velvety feel.
-Because suede is thinner, it is usually less durable than leather, but with a little patience and persistence, you can often restore worn or soiled black suede to its original glory.
+Because suede is thinner, it is usually less durable than leather.
+With a little patience and persistence, you can often restore worn or soiled black suede to its original glory.

 Remove surface dirt and dust by brushing the suede with a suede brush.

-Remove light stains by rubbing an art gum eraser over the suede.
-Don't use a pink or light-colored eraser, which may show against the dark color.
+Remove light stains by rubbing a brown art gum eraser over the suede.
+Don't use a pink or light-colored eraser, which may show against the black color.

 Eliminate crusty, dried stains on black suede by scrubbing the stain lightly with a soft toothbrush or suede brush.